nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 We can see the strings printed from our previous blog, the call to `nanosleep` made by the `sleep()` function and finally the call to `execve`.
 Job done.

-you can find the Python script to reproduce this [here](https://github.com/nahueldsanchez/blogpost_qiling_dlink_2/blob/master/qiling_dlink_exploit.py).
+You can find the Python script to reproduce this [here](https://github.com/nahueldsanchez/blogpost_qiling_dlink_2/blob/master/qiling_dlink_exploit.py).
 I left comments to the helper functions mentioned during the blog post in case you want to play around or do some testing.

 # References